Tralalero-Tralalal/Why3.vim/README.md

 # Why3 Vim
   a Vim/Neovim plugin for Why3.
-Currently, it only works with my fork of Why3, but hopefully the maintainers of Why3 will add my changes soon!
+It is unusable for now, but once I get my Why3-LSP working, it'll be great!